-Innovation in insurance: The path to progress Part of a Deloitte series on innovation
+Innovation in insurance: The path to progress has been added to your bookmarks.

 Despite insurance’s image of stodgy conservatism, innovation in the insurance industry is alive and well, as these examples of empowering, sustaining, and efficiency innovations show.